 Gastro Type Symptoms

 Dogs can be curious and adventurous eaters, often sampling bizarre and unpleasant items they encounter in their environment.
-Our grounds are filled with enticing scents, including natural treasures like dog, bird, and possum droppings.
+Our grounds are filled with enticing scents, including natural treasures like the droppings of dogs, birds, and possums.
 While these may lead to a temporary upset stomach if ingested, we are equipped with effective nutritional solutions to alleviate any digestive discomfort during their stay.

 It’s important to note that, just like in a preschool setting, there may be times when a gastro-type bug circulates among our furry guests.
 We prioritise your peace of mind and have well-defined processes in place to keep you informed about any such occurrences, both before and after your dog’s boarding experience.